What if I incur expenses in relation to my job?

 An important point to be aware of is that if you are not a taxpayer, that is, because you do not earn more than the personal allowances, then unfortunately you cannot obtain any tax relief.

-Since 6 April 2016, the business expense rules have been simplified and the deduction/dispensation approach has been replaced with an exemption.
-This meanings your employer should not report any such expense payments to HMRC, provided they are valid business expenses.
-Accordingly you need take no further action.
+Since 6 April 2016, the business expense rules have been simplified meaning that your employer should not report any such expense payments to HMRC, provided they are valid business expenses.
+Accordingly, you need take no further action.

 Unreimbursed expenses and the minimum wage and benefits